ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 * Lead by example - Demonstrate and teach others how to apply these values through open source, code review, and other means.

-Will try these points and build the next version of the Ruby community?
+Will you reorientate yourself and build the next version of the Ruby community?